MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/admin/get-help-with-domains/dns-basics.md

 ::: moniker range="o365-worldwide"

 Let's say that the NS record for contoso.com says "godaddy.com."
 Now the Internet knows that GoDaddy.com is where to look for the zone file listing all the other DNS records for contoso.com.
 Those DNS records include the MX record that says where to send emails for contoso.com and other records.
-If the MX record has a value that says (but in technical terms) "send email to Office 365," that's where all the email messages sent to a contoso.com email address (like joe@contoso.com) will be sent.
+If the MX record has a value that says (but in technical terms) "send email to Microsoft 365," that's where all the email messages sent to a contoso.com email address (like joe@contoso.com) will be sent.
 Then, as long as there's a mailbox called "joe" at that location, the email will be delivered.

 ::: moniker-end

 ::: moniker range="o365-germany"

 Let's say that the NS record for contoso.com says "godaddy.com."
 Now the Internet knows that GoDaddy.com is where to look for the zone file listing all the other DNS records for contoso.com.
 Those DNS records include the MX record that says where to send emails for contoso.com and other records.
-If the MX record has a value that says (but in technical terms) "send email to Office 365," that's where all the email messages sent to a contoso.com email address (like joe@contoso.com) will be sent.
+If the MX record has a value that says (but in technical terms) "send email to Microsoft 365," that's where all the email messages sent to a contoso.com email address (like joe@contoso.com) will be sent.
 Then, as long as there's a mailbox called "joe" at that location, the email will be delivered.

 ::: moniker-end

 ::: moniker range="o365-21vianet"

 Einmal angenommen, der Wert des NS-Eintrags für "contoso.com" würde "hichina.com" lauten.
 Damit weiß das Internet, dass es bei "hichina.com" nach der Zonendatei suchen muss, in der sich alle anderen DNS-Einträge für "contoso.com" befinden.
 Zu diesen DNS-Einträgen gehören auch der MX-Eintrag, der angibt, wohin E-Mails für "contoso.com" gesendet werden sollen, sowie weitere Einträge.
-Wenn der MX-Eintrag einen Wert aufweist, der (allerdings in technischen Begriffen) besagt: "E-Mails an Office 365 senden", dann werden alle E-Mail-Nachrichten, die an E-Mail-Adressen bei "contoso.com" gerichtet sind (wie "joe@contoso.com") dorthin gesendet.
+Wenn der MX-Eintrag einen Wert aufweist, der (allerdings in technischen Begriffen) besagt: "E-Mails an Microsoft 365 senden", dann werden alle E-Mail-Nachrichten, die an E-Mail-Adressen bei "contoso.com" gerichtet sind (wie "joe@contoso.com") dorthin gesendet.
 Anschließend wird die E-Mail an diesen Speicherort übermittelt, sofern es dort ein Postfach mit dem Namen "joe" gibt.

 ::: moniker-end

-The actual values that you must enter for all of this to work with Office 365 are listed for you when you're setting up your domain, in the domain setup steps.
+The actual values that you must enter for all of this to work with Microsoft 365 are listed for you when you're setting up your domain, in the domain setup steps.
 If you're doing the set up manually, you copy and paste the values into the correct DNS records (MX record, CNAME records, and so on) at your DNS host, which might be your domain registrar but doesn't have to be.

 ::: moniker range="o365-worldwide"